-Getting started freshman year of high school on your extracurriculars will allow you to demonstrate growth and breadth on your college applications.
+Getting started on your extracurriculars in the freshman year of high school will allow you to demonstrate growth and breadth on your college applications.
 Freshman year should be used to explore your passions and determine a path for the rest of your high school years.

 But just going to club meetings isn’t enough — how you participate in your extracurriculars really matters!
 As you progress in an extracurricular, you’ll want to show increasing responsibility and commitment.
 This means creating a plan to establish a leadership position or considering creating your own organization!
 You want to be able to show concrete results for the time you spent in these extracurriculars.